kossiitkgp/docs/events/KWoC/student-manual.md

 - Help them master the development workflow of Git and Github.
 - Connect students with mentors.

+>[!NOTE]
+> KWoC is open to ALL students, anywhere in the world.
+All work will be done remotely meaning you can participate from wherever you are.

 ## Why Should You Apply?

 You now know that participating in Kharagpur Winter of Code seems like a productive thing to do.